 |

-Candidates can apply for UGC NET 2025 June Cycle online through the official website ugcnet.nta.nic.in.
+Candidates will be able to apply for the UGC NET 2025 December Cycle online through the official website ugcnet.nta.nic.in.
 Follow these simple steps to complete the application process:

 To complete the UGC NET 2025 Application Form, candidates must keep the following documents ready in the specified formats: